 - UK Chief Medical Officers’ alcohol guidelines review.
 Department of Health, January 2016. www.gov.uk

 - Healthy weight in pregnancy.
 British Nutrition Foundation. www.nutrition.org.uk, last reviewed June 2015

 - Vegetarian and vegan mums to be.
 British Nutrition Foundation. www.nutrition.org.uk, last reviewed April 2015

 - Common problems.
 British Nutrition Foundation. www.nutrition.org.uk, last reviewed June 2015

 We’d love to know what you think about what you’ve just been reading and looking at – we’ll use it to improve our information.
 If you’d like to give us some feedback, our short form below will take just a few minutes to complete.
 And if there's a question you want to ask that hasn't been answered here, please submit it to us.
 Although we can't respond to specific questions directly, we’ll aim to include the answer to it when we next review this topic.

-Reviewed by Rachael Mayfield-Blake, Bupa Health Content Team, June 2015.
+Reviewed by Pippa Coulter, Freelance Health Editor, Bupa Health Content Team, December 2017

 About our health information